eluv-io/content-bitcode/README.md

 ## Mac

-XCode must be installed and `clang` available at the command line
+[Xcode](https://developer.apple.com/xcode/) must be installed and `clang` available at the command line

 ```bash
 mymac> which clang